 In such cases it is natural to use args composition to build the stories for the page based on the stories of the sub-components:

-This approach is particularly useful when the various subcomponents export a complex list of different stories, which you can pick and choose to build realistic scenarios for your screen-level stories without repeating yourself.
-By reusing the data and taking a Don't-Repeat-Yourself(DRY) philosophy, your story maintenance burden is minimal.
+This approach is beneficial when the various subcomponents export a complex list of different stories.
+You can pick and choose to build realistic scenarios for your screen-level stories without repeating yourself.
+Your story maintenance burden is minimal by reusing the data and taking a Don't-Repeat-Yourself(DRY) philosophy.

-If you need to render a connected component in Storybook, you can mock the network requests that it makes to fetch its data.
+If you need to render a connected component in Storybook, you can mock the network requests to fetch its data.
 There are various layers in which you can do that.

-If you are using a provider that supplies data via the context, you can wrap your story in a decorator that supplies a mocked version of that provider.
-For example, in the Screens chapter of the Intro to Storybook tutorial we mock a Redux provider with mock data.
+If you are using a provider that supplies data via the context, you can wrap your story in a decorator that provides a mocked version of that provider.
+For example, in the Screens chapter of the Intro to Storybook tutorial, we mock a Redux provider with mock data.

-It is also possible to mock imports directly, as you might in a unit test, using webpack’s aliasing.
-This is extremely useful if your component makes network requests directly with third-party libraries.
+It is also possible to mock imports directly, as you might in a unit test, using Webpack’s aliasing.
+It's advantageous if your component makes network requests directly with third-party libraries.

 We're going to use isomorphic-fetch as an example.

-The above code creates a decorator which reads story-specific data off the story's parameters, allowing you to configure the mock on a per-story basis.
+The code above creates a decorator which reads story-specific data off the story's parameters, enabling you to configure the mock on a per-story basis.

 To use the mock in place of the real import, we use webpack aliasing:

-It's possible to mostly avoid mocking the dependencies of connected "container" components entirely through passing them around via props, or React context.
-However, it necessitates a strict split of container and presentational component logic.
-For example, if you have a component that is responsible for data fetching logic and rendering DOM, it will need to be mocked as previously described.
+It's possible to avoid mocking the dependencies of connected "container" components entirely by passing them around via props or React context.
+However, it requires a strict split of the container and presentational component logic.
+For example, if you have a component responsible for data fetching logic and rendering DOM, it will need to be mocked as previously described.

-It’s common to import and embed container components in amongst presentational components.
-However, as we discovered earlier, in order to also render them within Storybook, we’ll likely have to mock their dependencies or the imports themselves.
+It’s common to import and embed container components amongst presentational components.
+However, as we discovered earlier, to render them within Storybook, we’ll likely have to mock their dependencies or the imports themselves.

-Not only can this quickly grow to become a tedious task, it’s also very difficult to mock container components that use local state.
-So, a solution to this problem is instead of importing containers directly, instead create a React context that provides the container components.
-This allows you to freely embed container components as usual, at any level in the component hierarchy without worrying about subsequently mocking their dependencies; since we can simply swap out the containers themselves with their mocked presentational counterpart.
+Not only can this quickly grow to become a tedious task, but it’s also challenging to mock container components that use local states.
+So, instead of importing containers directly, a solution to this problem is to create a React context that provides the container components.
+It allows you to freely embed container components as usual, at any level in the component hierarchy without worrying about subsequently mocking their dependencies; since we can swap out the containers themselves with their mocked presentational counterpart.